Pinafore/ds-hw/project/README.md

 Final Presentation
 ======================

-The final presentation will be in class on 8 and 10 of May.
+The final presentation will be in class on 8 and 10 of May (most will be on May 8, however, so plan for that day).
 In the final presentation you will:

 * Explain what you did